allegravia/tutorial-cytoscape/tutorials/4 - analysing genomic data with Cytoscape.md

     - Loading a network of validated miRNA-target interactions (MTI) derived from public databases
     - Loading a table of miRNA-node annotations from results of differential expression analysis
-    - Integration and visualization of experimental data in the MTI network
+    - Loading a table of node annotations (node biotype)
-    - Integration of node annotations from public databases
+    - Adjust network style
     - Network filtering based on differential expression significance level and log-fold change
     - Network functional enrichment analysis on selected target nodes
     - Basic Network analysis